AdobeDocs/experience-manager-learn.en/help/ams/dispatcher/disp-flushing.md

 - `Ignore default`
    - This is enabled so the replication agent isn't triggered upon a page activation.
 This is something that when an author instance were to make a change to a page would trigger a flush.
 Because this is a publisher we don't want to trigger off that type of event.
 - `On Receive`
    - When a new file is received we want to trigger a flush.
-So when the author sends us an updated file we will trigger and send a flush request to dispatcher.
+So when the author sends us an updated file we will trigger and send a flush request to Dispatcher.
 - `No Versioning`
    - We check this to avoid the publisher from generating new versions because a new file was received.
 We'll just replace the file we have and rely on the author to keep track of the versions instead of the publisher.